-In the summer, you'll find us in our outdoor setting on Route 5 South, about a half mile from Exit 13 off 1-91.
-In the winter, you'll find us indoors at Tracy Hall in the village of Norwich.
+In the summer, you'll find the market in their outdoor location on Route 5 South, about a half mile from Exit 13 off 1-91.
+In the winter, you'll find it indoors at Tracy Hall in the village of Norwich.

 Summer Market Season 2020